How to Write Amazon Bullet Points That Convert (Formulas + Examples)

 You can follow this formula bullet-by-bullet, or let an AI audit tool catch gaps.
 Most sellers are missing one of two things: (1) proof—numbers, certifications, awards; (2) mobile optimization—bullets that truncate and kill CTR.

 The ListingTonic audit scans all five bullets for conversion signals, mobile truncation, keyword balance, and competitive gaps.
-It then rewrites each bullet using the benefit-first formula, tests character limits, and flags review language you're missing.
-In 2–3 minutes, you get a full rewrite that typically lifts conversion rates by 12–20%.
+It then rewrites each bullet using the benefit-first formula, tests character limits, and flags review language you're missing — a full rewrite in 2–3 minutes, grounded in your actual listing and competitors, not a generic template.

 Putting it together: Your bullet checklist